sbvegan/perpetual-protocol-developer-guide-grant/guide.md

 ## Conclusion

 [This](https://github.com/sbvegan/perpetual-protocol-developer-guide-grant) is a link to the full code repository.
 I had a lot of fun learning about the Perpetual Protocol and I plan to continue on learning and contributing.
+Please feel free to reach out with questions or if you'd like me to put together any specific content.